drkarim/lassy/README.md

 In a typical use case, a surface of the 3D object of interest is generated.
 The surface normal intensity profiles are then used for interrogating the 3D image around the object of interest.

 A simple example application of this library would be to interrograte the image around an organ or anatomical structure in a medical 3D image.
 There are special applications in cardiac imaging for which this library was built, especially to interrogate the image around chambers of the heart.
+Interrogating normals (INTERN) can be used in other applications such as finding point distances to an adjacent object, copying data from an adjacent oject, finding thickness of a convex object.

 <img align="right" src="http://catlikecoding.com/unity/tutorials/noise-derivatives/05-mesh-normals.png" width="250">

-The project is undergoing continuous iteration and this means that the library has now several more functionalities apart from interrogating intensities around an object an interest.
-The interrogating normals (INTERN) can be used in other applications such as finding point distances to an adjacent object, copying data from an adjacent oject, finding thickness of a convex object.
+The project is undergoing continuous iteration and so this library now has several new additional functionalities.
+These are listed below.

 The 3D images are expected to be in the medical image formats: NifTII, NRRD, Analyze and GIPL.
 The meshes can be in [VTK](https://www.vtk.org/) format.